Election 2020: President Trump's Tax Plans

 - Extending business tax breaks in the TCJA.

-Before 2020, the president also talked about lowering the corporate income tax rate to 20% (it was reduced from 35% to 21% by the TCJA).
+The president has also talked about lowering the corporate income tax rate to 20% (it was reduced from 35% to 21% by the TCJA).

 The Trump administration also supports enhancements to the employee retention tax credit, which was enacted in March as part of the CARES Act.
 The refundable credit against certain employment taxes is equal to 50% of qualified wages paid to workers from March 13 to the end of the year.
 The HEALS Act, for instance, would increase the credit amount from 50% to 65% of wages paid during the pandemic.
 This is the sort of enhancement Trump is likely to support later this year if he wins the November 3 election.